The Best Logos of the 1980s

 United Colors of Benetton Logo

-United Colors of Benetton, a renowned Italian fashion brand established in 1965, is well-known for its timeless logo.
-The logo, designed with a minimalist uppercase sans-serif font set against a vibrant green rectangular background, represents the brand’s global reach and vibrant, inclusive outlook.
+United Colors of Benetton, the renowned Italian clothing brand founded in 1965, is known for its timeless logo.
+The logo, in a minimalistic sans-serif uppercase font on a bright green rectangular background, represents the brand’s global reach and vibrant, inclusive worldview.

 X-Men